Neofunctionalization: The process

-The process of Neofunctionalization begins with a gene duplication event, which is thought to occur as a defense mechanism against the accumulation of deleterious mutations.
+The process of neofunctionalization begins with a gene duplication event, which is thought to occur as a defense mechanism against the accumulation of deleterious mutations.
 Following the gene duplication event there are two identical copies of the ancestral gene performing exactly the same function.
-This redundancy allows one the copies to take on a new function.
+This redundancy allows one of the copies to take on a new function.
 In the event that the new function is advantageous, natural selection positively selects for it and the new mutation becomes fixed in the population.

-The occurrence of Neofunctionalization can most often be attributed to changes in the coding region or changes in the regulatory elements of a gene.
-It is much more rare to see major changes in protein function, such as subunit structure or substrate and ligand affinity, as a result of Neofunctionalization.
+The occurrence of neofunctionalization can most often be attributed to changes in the coding region or changes in the regulatory elements of a gene.
+It is much more rare to see major changes in protein function, such as subunit structure or substrate and ligand affinity, as a result of neofunctionalization.

 Selective constraints

 Neofunctionalization is also commonly referred to as "mutation during non-functionality" or "mutation during redundancy".
 Regardless of if the mutation arises after non-functionality of a gene or due to redundant gene copies, the important aspect is that in both scenarios one copy of the duplicated gene is freed from selective constraints and by chance acquires a new function which is then improved by natural selection.
 This process is thought to occur very rarely in evolution for two major reasons.
 The first reason is that functional changes typically require a large number of amino acid changes; which has a low probability of occurrence.
-Secondly, because deleterious mutations occur much more frequently than advantageous mutations in evolution.
-This makes the likelihood that gene function is lost over time (i.e. pseudogenization) far greater than the likelihood of the emergence of a new gene function.
+Secondly, because deleterious mutations occur much more frequently than advantageous mutations in evolution, the likelihood that gene function is lost over time (i.e. pseudogenization) is far greater than the likelihood of the emergence of a new gene function.